 Instant Pot Mushroom and Potato Korma

-- 1/4 cup fried onions (I use a supermarket brand, like French's, for convenience, but you can certainly make your own)
+- ¼ cup fried onions (I use a supermarket brand, like French's, for convenience, but you can also make your own by deep-frying onions)

-- 1 cup dry shiitake mushrooms (wild mushroom varieties like chanterelle or oysters are great here too) Steep the mushrooms in two cups of water for 30 minutes.
+- 1 cup dried shiitake mushrooms (wild mushroom varieties like chanterelle or oysters are great here too.
+Steep the mushrooms in two cups of water for 30 minutes.
 Mine were pre-sliced, but if you need to, slice them.
-Save the stock.
+Save the stock.)

-- 8 oz crimini or button mushrooms, quartered
+- 8 oz crimini mushrooms (or button mushrooms, quartered)

-- 1 tbsp garam masala * Use storebought, if you'd rather, or check the recipe notes for a link to my homemade DIY garam masala recipe.
+- 1 tablespoon garam masala * Use storebought, if you'd rather, or check the recipe notes for a link to my homemade DIY garam masala recipe.

 - Salt to taste

-Place the cashews, poppy seeds and sesame seeds in a blender with 1/2 cup of water and blend into a smooth paste.
+- Place the cashews, poppy seeds, fried onions and sesame seeds in a blender with ½ cup of water and blend into a smooth paste.
 Set aside.

-Place the steel insert in your Instant Pot and add 2 tbsp of water.
+- Place the steel insert in your Instant Pot and add 2 tablespoon of water.
 Set the Instant Pot to saute, and add the ginger and garlic.

 - Check out my homemade garam masala recipe here.